-When small, those lesions are usually asymptomatic and incidentally discovered when imaging the neck for other reasons.
-Symptoms vary accordingly to the size and extension of the lesion, and may include: sore throat, dysphagia, stridor, neck lump, and/or airway obstruction.
+When small, the lesions are usually asymptomatic and incidentally discovered when imaging the neck for other reasons.
+Symptoms vary accordingly to the size and extension of the lesion and may include: a sore throat, dysphagia, stridor, neck lump, and/or airway obstruction.

 - internal (or simple): the dilated ventricular saccule is confined to the paralaryngeal space (~40%)

 - external: the saccule herniates through the thyrohyoid membrane, and the superficial portion is dilated (~25%)